micro/network/README.md

 ### Services

-The network provides a micro service runtime.
+The network provides a Micro service runtime.
 Each service can be used as a building block for the next.
 This layering allows the creation of unique services on a foundation of hundreds of others.
 This is the microservice architecture pattern used by Google, Netflix, Uber and others which we're bringing to the masses.